Plasma Freezers

 • Have lost a large quantity of blood – plasma transfusion can replace the fluid lost.

-• Don’t have enough clotting factors in their blood because of conditions such as haemophilia and can’t stop bleeding.
+• Don't have enough clotting factors in their blood because of conditions, such as haemophilia, and can't stop bleeding.

 • Lose a lot of blood while taking blood thinners (these prevent blood clots – plasma transfusion adds necessary fluids and clotting factors to stop bleeding.)